mbiedzki/grupa_plus/README.md

 - functional layout
 - db structure

-You can login as administrator using 65110605857 as login and aaaa1111 as password.
+You can login as administrator using: 65110605857 as login and: aaaa1111 as password.
 This will give you access to Admin Panel which presents the whole functionality.

 You can view current functionality for employee by login with: 70010109611 and password: aaaa